 You’ll need to submit an online application on the Immigration New Zealand website(opens in new window), unless you’re already in the country (see below).

 Yes you can, but you’ll need a New Zealand postal address.
-You may also be asked to undertake a chest x-ray and medical examination once Immigration New Zealand receives your application.
+You may also be asked to supply a police certificate and undertake a chest x-ray and medical examination.
 Applying while you’re already in the country means your visa application will take about four weeks to process (as opposed to five days or less if you do it online before you come), so plan ahead.

-It can take up to 20 working days from the time you successfully submit your application online.
+It usually takes up to 20 working days from the time you successfully submit your application online.
 You’ll receive an email either approving your visa or asking for more information.

 You can show your employer a print out of your electronic work visa, log in to the Immigration New Zealand website to show them your visa, or they can call Immigration New Zealand to check that you’re allowed to work in this country.
-Your employer can also verify your entitlement to work using Immigration New Zealand’s online Visa view service.
+Your employer can also verify your entitlement to work using Immigration New Zealand’s online Visa Verification Service(opens in new window).